drnsmith/drnsmith.github.io/content/projects/Project12/Project12.md

 #### Summary
 Hyperparameter tuning is an art and a science.
 In my project, optimising learning rate and batch size improved both speed and accuracy.
 Adding dropout reduced overfitting, while precision, recall, and F1-score highlighted the model’s strengths and areas for improvement.
 If you’re training a NN, take the time to tune hyperparameters, evaluate with meaningful metrics, and incorporate regularisation.
 Your model—and your future projects—will thank you.

-# PART 5.
-Train-Test and Validation Strategies for Reliable Results: How thoughtful data splitting practices ensure consistent performance in machine learning pipelines
+# Part 5.
+Train-Test and Validation Strategies for Reliable Results

 ML models are only as good as the data they’re trained on.
 But even the best dataset won’t save you if your data splits are flawed.
 Splitting data into training, validation, and test sets seems straightforward, but small mistakes can lead to big problems like overfitting, underfitting, or unreliable performance metrics.